JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 ternary-function(2, .input3 := 3)
 ```
-The syntax `.input3 := 3` is actually a revision operation on the `do` block of `ternary-function`.
+The syntax `.input3 := 3` is actually an update on the `do` block of `ternary-function`.
 It changes the value of the `input3` input item to 3.
 The same thing happens with the second input, which is interpreted to mean `.input2 := 2`.

 ### Local variables